Hannah00Donnelly/nss-capstone-da14-2025/README.md

 This capstone project evaluates the most suitable U.S. city for relocation among **Raleigh, NC; Seattle, WA; Philadelphia, PA; and Austin, TX**.
 The analysis focuses on:

-- **Infrastructure**
+- **Transportation**
 - **Diversity**
 - **Affordability**

-By integrating public data, the project aims to balance personal well-being with professional flexibility, while identifying vibrant, well-connected communities.
+By integrating public data, the project aims to balance personal well-being with professional flexibility, while identifying diverse communities.

-## Technologies Used
+## Technologies Used:

 - Python (Pandas, Matplotlib, Seaborn)
 - Excel